Everything we know so far about The Boys season 3

 Three supes have also been added to season 3 as recurring parts.
 Sean Patrick Flanery of The Boondock Saints fame will play another member of Payback, Gunpowder, whom you might recognize from the second episode of the first season.
 He's spotted on television as Cherie (Jordana Lajoie) is watching a news report about a mall shooting.
 "If more people were armed, maybe I wouldn't have to save the day every time," the character says.
 Actor Joel Gagne played Gunpowder for that initial seconds-long appearance.
 Miles Gaston Villanueva will then play a supe named Supersonic, Starlight's ex-boyfriend; and Nick Wechsler will play Blue Hawk.

 Katia Winter, known for roles on Dexter and Sleepy Hollow, will guest star in season 3 as comic book character Little Nina.
 In the source material, she's a super-short Russian mobster who loves vibrators.
-Her death constitutes one of the most shocking moments from the entire comics.
-(Find our more here.)
+Her death constitutes one of the most shocking moments in the entire comic.

 A video celebrating the end of filming season 3 revealed that actor Cameron Crovetti, who plays Ryan, Homelander's super-powered son, will return.

 We can probably expect other actors to appear, like Giancarlo Esposito's head of Vought International, Stan Edgar, and Laila Robbins as Boys founder Grace Mallory, but that is the confirmed casting.